smashdevcode/nodepdx-demystifying-typescript-decorators/presentation.md

 # Presentation

 ## TODO

-* Prepare demos with code snippets
- * Copy completed code to the _demo folders
- * Remove completed code

 * Rehearse and time
  * Copy the demo folders to the desktop (don't want to modify the starting point!)